survivejs/react-component-boilerplate/README.md

 [![build status](https://secure.travis-ci.org/bebraw/react-component-boilerplate.png)](http://travis-ci.org/bebraw/react-component-boilerplate)
 # react-component-boilerplate - Boilerplate for React.js components

 This is a simple boilerplate that has been developed to make it easier to develop React components.

-Pretty meta, eh?
+> IMPORTANT!
+If you use Jest for testing and rely on **react/addons**, you should depend on that at */lib*.
+Otherwise you might end up getting mysterious failures when running tests at Travis.
+If this isn't done, test and library code end up using different instances of React and you will get failures!

 ## Basic Usage